 Public notification of all hearings takes place at least ten (10) days prior to the hearing date.
 Hearings are held at central locations, which are convenient to residents and accessible to persons with disabilities and in public areas.
-For hearings where a significant number of non-English-speaking residents are anticipated, interpreters will be provided.
+For hearings where a significant number of non-English-speaking residents are anticipated, interpreters are provided.
 The county citizen participation policy also calls for at least one technical assistance workshop a year and also publishes all related materials such as the Action Plan and CAPER on the Internet with hardcopies available at the CDHD Office.
-Public hearings were held in each of the urban county consortium member cities to discuss community development activities.
+Public hearings were held in each of the urban county consortium member cities and in County Commissioner's Court to discuss community development activities.
 Notifications of the public meetings were posted by each of the cities submitting Community Development Block Grant project proposals through their respective city secretary or city administration offices.
+Notifications from the County were published in the Commercial Recorder and posted on Community Development's website.
 The public hearings must have ten (10) days' notice and take place prior to completion of the County's yearly action plan.
 Verification of the hearing is sent to the Tarrant County CDHD office in the form of certified minutes from the public hearing and a copy of the public notice published in the jurisdictions commonly read newspaper or an attestation of posting on public boards.
 All were found to follow the Texas Open Meetings Act (Tex.
 Government Code Ann. ch.
 551, Vernon 1994 & Supp.
 2001).